eteitelbaum/academic-website/content/home/projects.md

 active: false

 # This file represents a page section.
-headless: true
+headless: false

 # Order that this section appears on the page.
-weight: 40
+weight: 70

-title: Work in Progress
+title: Projects
 subtitle: ''

 content: